bouzouidja/MobilityDB-AWS/README.md

 # Scaling MobilityDB on AWS cloud services

-This repository provides a configuration files in order to deploy the MobilityDB on AWS cloud using EKS service and Citus cluster.
+This repository provides a configuration files in order to deploy the MobilityDB on AWS cloud service using Elastic Kubernetes service and Citus data.

 We prepared an image that combine the MobilityDB environement and citus environement built on top of it.
 In addition you can find in the doc folder a different way to scale the MobilityDB on AWS cloud and we described the architecture of Elastic Kubernetes Service.